+Conversely, Metlife (MET), Moody's (MCO), Unum (UNM), H\&R Block (HRB) and Assurant (AIZ) receiv the most shocks on 24 October 2008.
+One year later, we can see that the structure changes dramatically.
+While WFC, SPY and L seem to be strong SIFIs, BEN is a nearly non-contributing bank.
+This highlights how our approach tracks dynamics of key financial institutions within the system and their influence across persistent and transitory network structures.
+For completeness, we rank all institutions in the financial sector according to the strength of transitory and persistent shocks they transmit/receive during the same two dates in Table D.2 in Appendix D.

-Overall, these network structures highlight how a firm's role can change not only over time, but also in terms of persistence.
+Overall, these network structures show how the role of a firm can change not only over time, but also in terms of persistence.
 Researchers may wish to use these network structures to assess the pricing implications of such risks.
-For instance, users could assess the role of directional connections in an empirical asset pricing application that builds on the theoretical work of \cite{branger2020equilibrium}.
+For example, users could assess the role of directional linkages in an empirical asset pricing application that builds on the theoretical work of \cite{branger2020equilibrium}.
 Our framework also allows one to track dynamic network structures that would complement studies such as \cite{herskovic2018networks} and \cite{gofman2020production}.
-The benefit of our approach is that one need not rely on monthly or annual data to span such networks.
-Finally, looking at dynamic adjacency matrices may aid economists in understanding how shocks create dynamic determine network structures in models of monetary policy \citep[e.g.][]{pasten2020propagation} or the Phillips curve \citep[e.g.][]{rubbo2020networks}.
+The advantage of our approach is that one does not have to rely on monthly or annual data to capture such networks.
+Finally, looking at dynamic adjacency matrices can help economists understand how shocks dynamically determine network structures in models of monetary policy \citep[e.g.][]{pasten2020propagation} or the Phillips curve \citep[e.g.][]{rubbo2020networks}.